VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 SMALL LEATHER TAB (on the front of the notebook).

-There is also a second piece of 9 x 2 cm to cut from the leather scraps.
+There is also a second piece measuring 9 x 2 cm to be cut from the leather scraps.

-Do you have an A5 notebook and want a notebook cover that's effortless and affordable?
-Treat yourself to one of our leather die-cuts!
+Do you have an A6 or A5 notebook and want a notebook cover that's easy to use and affordable?
+Fall for one of our leather cutouts!

 Our cutout therefore measures 31 cm x 51 cm.
-This version fits into a leather skin of approximately 0.40 m2.
+This version fits into a piece of leather approximately 0.40 m2.

 SMALL LEATHER TAB (on the front of the notebook).

-There is also a second piece of 9 x 2 cm to cut from the leather scraps.
+There is also a second piece measuring 9 x 2 cm to be cut from the leather scraps.

-For the health record and the pocket book we have chosen version No. 2 with sewing (a little further down in the blog article) but you can very well make a health record cover or a book cover without sewing (version No. 1).
+For the health record book and the paperback book we preferred version No. 2 with stitching (a little further down in the blog post) but you can very well make a health record book cover or a book cover without stitching (version No. 1).

-- For a paperback cover (11x18 cm and approximately 350 pages - or 2 cm thick) you will need a piece of approximately 19 x 35 cm and a tab of 2 x 13 cm.
+- For a paperback book cover (11x18 cm and approximately 350 pages - i.e. 2 cm thick) you will need a piece of approximately 19 x 35 cm and a tab of 2 x 13 cm.

-- For a health record book cover (15 x 21 cm and approximately 104 pages - or 0.7 mm thick) you will need a piece of approximately 22 x 40 cm and a tab of 2 x 9 cm.
+- For a health record cover (15 x 21 cm and approximately 104 pages - i.e. 0.7 mm thick) you will need a piece of approximately 22 x 40 cm and a tab of 2 x 9 cm.

 2. Cut the leather